-- Fill in the properties.
-Certain properties are available only for certain alert target types.
+- Fill in the properties that are common to all alert targets.

-- Alert Firing - Trigger when the alert is firing.
+- Alert Firing - Trigger when the alert transitions from checking to firing.

-- Alert Resolved - Trigger when the alert is resolved.
+- Alert Resolved - Trigger when the alert resolves.

-- Alert Affected by Maintenance Window - Trigger when the alert is affected by a maintenance window.
+- Alert Affected by Maintenance Window - Trigger when a firing alert is affected by a maintenance window.

 - Alert Snoozed - Trigger when the alert is snoozed.